MICR 3033 Cell & Molecular Biology 3hrs

 The following activities are suggested:

 - Read, view or attend (or whatever combination of your preference) the recommended Lecture Schedule (posted at the end of this syllabus).
-You can read the Online Book, or join in person the Live Lecture series at OSU Stillwater.
+You can read the Online Book and or join in person the Live Lecture series at OSU Stillwater (Tuesdays and Thursdays, 2:00-3:15PM in Engineering North 108).

-- Take all Online book embedded tests and earn 30% of the final grade.
+- Take all Online book embedded quizzes (ECQs) and earn 30% of the final grade.

-- Take all four Brightspace Quizzes and earn 40% of the grade.
+- Take all four Brightspace Exams and earn 40% of the grade.
 See instructions below.

 - Complete the paper assignment and earn the 30% remainder of the grade.
 See instructions below.